drshahizan/special-topic-data-engineering/assignment/API/submission/Regex/Report_Regex.md

 <h3>Step 3: Load data in json format</h3>

-After extracting the data, its now the time to convert and decode the data into proper JSON format.
+The next step in the process is to convert and decode the extracted data into the appropriate JSON format.
+This will ensure that the data is easily readable and usable by any relevant systems or applications.
+It is important to carefully follow the steps for conversion and decoding in order to avoid any errors or inaccuracies in the final output.
 ```python
 dic = json.loads(data)
 dic = dic['modifiedData']